jacoduplessis/de/readme.md

 - anniversaries

 - should user actions be dismissible
 - fonts / Arial?
-ATM it uses dejavu sans on the serverr
+ATM it uses dejavu sans on the server

 ## TODO